 Choose a trade name before starting a business in Malta

 The company or trade name is the first step that needs to be completed when opening a business in Malta.
-The reservation is made with the Companies Register and is free of charge.
+The reservation is made with the Companies Register and there is a 10 euros fee.
 Those who want to open companies in Malta must know that the trade name must be unique, for which case it is advisable to select at least 3 names.
 A certificate granting the right to use that name will be issued by the Trade Registrar.

 – Memorandum and Articles of Association: These are the constitutive documents of a company, outlining its purpose, structure, and rules.